FrogRats/XORcist/README.md

 You'll battle your way through a series of challenges, solving logic gate puzzles in order to defeat and contain the evils of the tech world.
 Are you ready to face the scariest one of them all or will you shy away from your new found responsibilities?

 ### How to Play
 The game is designed to be point and click for ease of use.
-Simply head over to the designated [URL](https://hannah-ashna.itch.io/xorcist) and click play!
+Simply head over to the designated [itch.io](https://hannah-ashna.itch.io/xorcist) page and click play!
 You can interact with the CRT screens by clicking on them to change the images on them.
 Once you've mastered that, you're all good to go.

 <p align = "center"><img src = "https://user-images.githubusercontent.com/56484022/218463713-eec0f9c2-7dd6-4708-8128-dc69fab41e7b.png"></p>